rmassei/2024-jn-omero-pipeline/README.md

 4) **Push Results back to OMERO by adding metadata and additional informations**

 Furthermore, it will be show how to process can be automatized by the execution of automatic loops throught the OMERO datase.
+Most of the pre and post-processing step were created by taking inspiration from the [Bio-image Analysis Notebooks](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html)

 ## Course Preparation and checklist